TurBoss/blt/doc/parseargs.rst

 -----------

 The **blt::parseargs** command creates a new TCL command to parse command-line arguments.
 A *parseargs* object represents a set of arguments.
-Argument specify how the words of the command line are interpreted.
+Arguments specify how the words of the command line are interpreted.

-tnode has both a label and a key-value list of data.
-Data can be heterogeneous, since nodes do not have to contain the same data fields.
-It is associated with a TCL command that you can use to access and modify the its structure and data.
+Flags or options are arguments that start with designated prefix character (such as "-").
+Options may occur anywhere in the command line (after the program name).
+The parser processes options and their values first.
+Options may take different numbers of words as their values.

+Positional arguments on the other hand do not start with a prefix character.
+They are assigned in the order that they are arguments were created from the leftover words after options are processed.

+By default, all arguments are optional.
+Setting the argument's **-required** flag, specifies that the argument is required.
+You can make options (arguments that start with prefix characters) required.

+Any words that do not match an option or a positional argument are returned in a TCL list.
+So you can have the parser handle a first pass of parsing and then parse the remaining words however you wish.

 SYNTAX
 ------